 Maddalena and Michele fall in love in Italy in the 1960s, while working at a meat factory in Emilia stormed by the workers' protest, but their love can't be, because he is married and Italy...
 See full summary »

 Ben, Edna and their baby daughter are headed to California when their car breaks down.
 Ben ventures off to the junkyard in search of a spare part to fix his car.
 Coincidentally, Harry (the ...
 See full summary »

-It's Christmas Eve 1971 in Manhattan's Greenwich Village and the regulars of the local gay bar "The Blue Jay" are celebrating.
-Not much has changed since Stonewall and its not all "Peace on Earth.
-Good Will to Men" but the times are a changin.
+It's Christmas Eve 1971 in Manhattan's Greenwich Village, and the regulars of the local gay bar "The Blue Jay" are celebrating.
+Not much has changed since the Stonewall riots, and while the situation is not yet "peace on Earth, good will toward men," the times they are a-changin'.
 Written by

 Havan Ironoak <Havan_Ironoak@bigfoot.com>

 I typed the script for SOME OF MY BEST FRIENDS ARE right after grad school at UCLA for Mervyn Nelson.
 Moved to NY on 8/15/69 (missed WOODSTOCK at the airport) and eventually found a life in NY.
 When Mervyn made the film I had already been friends with Candy Darling through an incredibly interesting workshop Mervyn ran.
 Also in the class were Sylvia Sims, Thao Panglis (soap star) and Eric (Hank) Estrada.